Enterprise Zone Program

-Enterprise zones are designed to encourage business investment through property tax exemption in designated areas of Clackamas County for a period of three years to five years.
-Locating or expanding into an enterprise zone provides a financial incentive for industrial businesses to expand their facilities, invest in machinery and hire new employees.
+Enterprise zones are designed to encourage business investment through property tax exemption in designated areas of the county.
+Locating or expanding into an enterprise zone provides eligible businesses property tax exemption.
+Exemption applies to new construction and equipment for a period of 3 to 5 years.

 Criteria for Qualifying Projects

-- Enter into a First Source Hiring Agreement with local job training providers; and
+- enter into a first-source agreement with local job training providers;

 - The company must meet any additional requirements that the local zone sponsor may reasonably request.

-The Clackamas County Urban and Rural Strategic Investment Zone provides a compelling business recruitment tool designed to attract large capital intensive traded sector businesses.
-The program provides with consistent criteria and a streamlined approval process.
+The Urban and Rural Strategic Investment Zone provides a compelling business recruitment tool designed to attract large capital intensive traded sector businesses.
+The program provides consistent criteria and a streamlined approval process.

 - 15 year property tax abatements on facilities and equipment to any "traded-sector" business.
 Examples include production, manufacturing, high tech, among others.

 - Applies to large capital investments—$25 million minimum in the rural zone and $100 million in the urban zone.